Female doctor speaking with female nurse

 Quality Improvement Initiatives

-Beverly Hospital participates in three distinct quality improvement initiatives related to stroke care.
+Beverly Hospital participates in quality improvement initiatives related to stroke care.
 Together, they allow us to evaluate and improve stroke care more efficiently and comprehensively.
 We also work to improve stroke care in a coordinated way with both state and national programs.

 • Get With the Guidelines-Stroke Program (GWTG).
 Beverly Hospital participates in the GWTG program.
-The American Heart Association/American Stroke Association (AHA/ASA) developed this program with the goals of:
+The American Heart Association/American Stroke Association developed this program to improve the quality of care and outcomes for stroke and transient ischemic attack (TIA).

 Stroke Survivorship Garden